johanwiden/i3-sway-switch-window/README.md

 On Ubuntu I have had success with the vivaldi browser.
 It is still possible to open the URLs with for example chrome.
 Note 2023-06-22: bt now works also with chrome on Ubuntu.

+The browser_tab command can be configured to display in for example chrome and vivaldi.
+It can also be configured to display in the nyxt browser, see the details in the config example below.

+Beside getting info from brotab, browser_tab can be configured to also get info from the nyxt browser, but that requires some extra configuration.
+See below.

 The i3-sway-switch-window applications expect to find a configuration file in "i3_sway_switch_window/config.ini" in your config directory.
 The file can be empty.